noissefnoc/go-netflix-activities/README.md

 Install
 --------

-If you are macOS user, you need to install ChromeDriver 2.13+ via [Homebrew](https://brew.sh/) first.
+If you are macOS user, you can install via [Homebrew](https://brew.sh/).

 ```
+$ brew tap noissefnoc/homebrew-go-netflix-activities
-$ brew install chromedriver
+$ brew install go-netflix-activities
 ```

+Other OS users can download binary from [release page](https://github.com/noissefnoc/go-netflix-activities/releases).

-And then, you can use `go get`
+And you can also use `go get`

 ```
 $ go get -u github.com/noissefnoc/netflix-activities
 ```

-I currently prepare download binary on release page and `homebrew`.

 Author